Batara Immigration Law header image

 Your Bridge To Success: Nationwide And Worldwide Fiancé Visa Representation

 Most fiancé visa cases involve couples separated by distance, living in different countries.
-While our physical offices serve the Inland Empire and Southern California, we assist K-1 visa clients throughout the United States and around the world.
+While our physical offices serve the Inland Empire and Southern California, we assist K-1 visa clients across the United States and around the world.

 This approach allows us to provide experienced immigration representation regardless of where you or your fiancé currently live – without needing to meet in-person.